MustoeLab/DanceMapper/README.md

 >1,000,000 reads per state.

 The current script is serial (single cpu).
 Run times vary based RNA size, number of reads, and number of final clusters.
-When performing primary clustering (*--fit*), anticipate 4-24 hours.
+When performing primary clustering (*--fit*), anticipate between 1-24 hours.
 When running PAIR or RING analysis (*--pairmap* or *--ring*) anticipate 12-48 hours each.

+Note that DanceMapper is very memory intensive.
+As a rough guideline, you will need 50 x N x R bytes, where N is the RNA length and R is the # of reads.
+So for a 400 nt long RNA with 1M reads, this would be 20 GB.
+We plan to release a memory calculator tool with future releases.

 Input: